pyca/cryptography/docs/x509/reference.rst

     .. method:: add_extension(extension, critical)

-        :param extension: The :class:`~cryptography.x509.Extension` to add to the request.
+        :param extension: An extension conforming to the :class:`~cryptography.x509.ExtensionType` interface.
         :param critical: Set to `True` if the extension must be understood and handled by whoever reads the certificate.
         :returns: A new